material-motion/material-motion/specifications/runtime.md

 #### One Actor instance per type of Intention

-A single executor is created for every type of Intention registered to a target.
-This allows executors to maintain coherent state even when multiple Intentions are concerned.
+A single Actor instance is created for each *type* of Intention registered to a target.
+This allows Actors to maintain coherent state even when multiple Intentions are concerned.

 Consider the following pseudo-Transaction involving physical simulation Intentions: